inasafe/inasafe/docs/source/user-docs/keywords.rst

 The keywords system is used by the :doc:`impact_functions` to determine the nature of the input layers that have been passed to them.

-Each input GIS dataset used by Risk in a Box needs to have an accompanying keywords file.
+Each input GIS dataset used by |project_name| needs to have an accompanying keywords file.
 The purpose of the keywords file is to provide additional metadata needed by the impact functions.
 For example, the keywords file will indicate whether a given dataset should be treated as a *hazard* or an